 TL;DR: Aristotle v1.6.0 introduces the Watchdog-Intervention Bridge, shifting from “reflect after the fact” to “intercept in real time.”
-A TypeScript watchdog detects 21 signal types around tool calls.
+A TypeScript watchdog detects 21 signal types before and after tool calls.
 A Python intervention layer handles 13 violation types, connected via a subprocess bridge.
-MCP tools expanded from 10 stubs to 25 full implementations.
+MCP tools expand from 10 stubs to 25 full implementations.
 Two known bugs remain.
 Open source on GitHub, MIT license.

 A Hypothesis Overturned